Pinterest Pixel

 Are There Any Limitations to the Types of Data that Can Be Inserted into Diagonally Split Cells?

 Indeed, Excel does impose limitations on diagonally split cells since the split is purely visual—technically, the cell remains a singular entity.
 Therefore, we can’t directly insert different types of data into each of the split sections.
 Instead, we have to enter all the data as a single unit and then use positioning and formatting tricks to give the illusion that the cell contains distinct data types.
-It’s worth noting, this method is more about visual organization and isn’t suited for cells that require individual data processing.
+It’s worth noting that this method is more about visual organization and isn’t suited for cells that require individual data processing.

 How to split cells in Excel?

 To split cells in Excel, choose the cell, navigate to the ‘Home’ tab, click on ‘Borders,’ and select ‘More Borders.’
 In the ‘Format Cells’ box that appears, under the ‘Border’ tab, apply a diagonal line.
-For actual data splitting across multiple cells, use the ‘Text to Columns’ feature under the ‘Data’ tab, which separates the contents of one cell into different cells based on your specified delimiter such as commas or spaces.
+For actual data splitting across multiple cells, use the ‘Text to Columns’ feature under the ‘Data’ tab, which separates the contents of one cell into different cells based on your specified delimiter, such as commas or spaces.

 If you like this Excel tip, please share it